 Testing session at Pilot Mountain, NC.

 While it is true that it's the most expensive of the flat lasted kids climbing shoes at $60, it maintains a decent value if edging and or gym climbing are your top priorities.
 Features unique to this shoe, like the knit top, add breathability.
 Durability is in question since this knit hasn't been put through the ringer, but time will tell, and it seems to be more durable than one may think.

 The new Black Diamond Momentum - Kids is the kind of shoe that will work for most kids.
-For those who are looking to seek out lots of crack climbing or those that are working overhanging routes, we would recommend looking towards the Evolv Venga (cracks) or the La Sportiva Maverink (steeps).
+For those who are looking to seek out lots of crack climbing or those that are working overhanging routes, we would recommend looking towards the Evolv Venga (cracks), the La Sportiva Maverink, or the Evolv Ashima (steeps).